psevestre/openid-fapi/Financial_API_WD_002.md

 The protected resources supporting this document

 1. shall support the provisions specified in clause 6.2.1 Financial API - Part 1: Read Only API Security Profile;
-1. SHALL adhear to the requirements in [MTLS].
+1. SHALL adhere to the requirements in [MTLS].

 ### 6.2.2 Client provisions